alxv-su/aaaaxy-russian-translation/README.md

 ## Why not in the official repository?

 As follows from divVerent's [comment](https://github.com/divVerent/aaaaxy/issues/293#issuecomment-1945278093), now is not the time to accept Russian translation to AAAAXY, due to mysterious personal reasons.
 But divVerent [added](https://github.com/divVerent/aaaaxy/commit/85cf63a5d15b58f77725976f1494a5691d3910a2) (and I appreciate it) the ability to use custom translations without repacking and rebuilding.
-At the moment (2024-02-16), a version with this feature has not been released yet, but can be built from the master branch.
+Feature available from version 1.5.6.

 ## How to use